MiRoDS/MiRoDS.github.io/project4.md

 ## Data overview
 At first, several data preparation steps were necessary to prepare the both datasets for timeseries and country information before combining them to one set.

-The timesseries set contains 264 rows for different countries/regions.
+The timesseries set contains 266 rows for different countries/regions.
 However, in some cases it is differentiated between different provinces/states.
 Beside the geographical position (longitute and latitude) there are columns for every day from 1/22/2020 which shows the number of confirmed cases.

 In comparison, the country information set makes differentiations between different regions within countries.
 It is not fitting to the timeseries list but in the overwhelming number of cases, there is just one row per nation.
 It contains 249 rows and 60 columns with different information on the situations in the regions/countries.
 Some of them are also related to the number of cases in specific weeks subdivided in new cases, recovered cases, and cases of death.
 They are not considered here, since more detailled information on the progress of the epedemics are taken from the timeseries.
-However, general information e.g. on the

-* amount of citizens per square meter,
-* median age of population,
-* percentage of urban population,
-* average temperature,
-* humidity

-and some others might be useful for the analysis.
+However, general information e.g. median age of population, percentage of urban population, average temperature, and some others might be useful for the analysis.
 Additionally, the dataset contains information on which dates measures have been taken to contain the diseases.
 These are
 * quarantine,
 * school closure policy,
 * closing of public places like bars and restaurants,